Exploring Creation with General Science

 Donna Young's Resources for Exploring Creation with General Science

 Because we used Exploring Creation with General Science, 1st Edition, I have two different lessons plans for that particular edition.
 Each of the two lesson plans has a different pace.
-To see the lesson plans that I made for Exploring Creation with General Science, 1st Edition go to this link: 1st Ed.
+To see the lesson plans that I made for Exploring Creation with General Science, 1st Edition go to this link: 1st Edition.
 Lesson Plans.
 Be sure to look at the bookmarks for "Lesson Plans #2"

 2nd Edition resources are on this page: Resources for Apologia's Exploring Creation With General Science 2nd Edition.